hola-soy-milk/static-websites-with-astro/README.md

 * TypeScript: Absolutely!
 * Last question: TypeScript strictness level.
 We'll go with the default

+After that, we're ready to start coding our Astro site!

+### Astro Project Structure

+Our generated project will have the following structure:

+.
+├── README.md
+├── astro.config.mjs
+├── package.json
+├── public
+│   └── favicon.svg
+├── src
+│   ├── components
+│   │   └── Card.astro
+│   ├── env.d.ts
+│   ├── layouts
+│   │   └── Layout.astro
+│   └── pages
+│       └── index.astro
+└── tsconfig.json

+Amongst others, we see a file type unique to Astro...

+### The `.astro` file type

+If you're familiar with frameworks like React, Vue, or Svelte, this would be an approximate equivalent of a `.jsx`/`.tsx`, `.vue` or `.svelte` file, respectively.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: